UrjalaCoder/MNIST_Network/README.md

 The image should be a 28x28 8-bit grayscale PNG image of a number.
 The number should be in white and the background in black.
 Also make sure that the image is centered in the picture with atleast 4 pixel margins on every side.
 The repository contains one test image: `test_image.png`.
 If you want to try your own please include it in the **root** directory of the project.

+## Repository files and folders

+  * `network.py` This file contains the 'Network' class.
+This class contains the actual implementation of the neural network.
+  * `test.py` This file is used to test the network.
+Usage information is in the **Usage** section.
+  * `train.py` This is the file that is used to train the network.
+Usage information is in the **Usage** section.
+  * `data_helper.py` This file should not be executed on its own.
+It's just used to contain some helpful functions that the other files utilize.
+  * `test_image.png` Included test image.
+Image contains a picture of the digit (2).
+  * `/data` This folder contains the training and testing data.
+It is the MNIST dataset.

+## Dependencies

+This python project requires these to work properly:
+  * [python-mnist](https://github.com/sorki/python-mnist) Used to load the MNIST data.
+(Version 0.6)
+  * [numpy](https://github.com/numpy/numpy) Used for matrix and vector calculations.
+(Version 1.15.4)
+  * [matplotlib](https://github.com/matplotlib/matplotlib) Used to display images.
+(Version 3.0.2)

+All of them can be installed using `pip install`.